sauravatgithub-web/Compiler/README.md

     <li> The second stage involves building state diagram for each of the regex patterns.
 We will try to build a DFA for each regex pattern to be used in further stages. </li>
     <li> The third stage will perform lexical analysis of the code.
 In this part, we will try to generate token sequuences to be used in further stages. </li>
     <li> The fourth stage is defining grammar for our language. </li>
+    <li> The fifth stage will perform syntax analysis of the code.
+We will try to build parser to verify if our token sequence is syntactically correct.
 </ul>

 ## Stage 1